hellogeraldblah/ICT2x01-p4-8/README.md

 - `testDetermineNumberOfStars()`

 #### Test Suite Code Coverage Statistics
 The code coverage statistic was generated using [Codeception](https://codeception.com/) and the [PCOV](https://github.com/krakjoe/pcov) extension.
-The full HTML report coverage can be found in `codar-web/tests/_output/coverage/challengeManagement.php.html` or [here](https://htmlpreview.github.io/?https://github.com/hellogeraldblah/ICT2x01-p4-8/blob/whiteboxtest/codeception/codar-web/tests/_output/coverage/challengeManagement.php.html).
+The full HTML report coverage can be found in `codar-web/tests/_output/coverage/challengeManagement.php.html` or view an online version (links below).
 Additionally, the report dashboard contains information such as the overall and function-specific cyclomatic complexity, line coverage of each function and the classes, and showcases which tests cover the corresponding lines.

 You can also view the report online with the following links:
 - [ChallengeManagement Test Report](https://htmlpreview.github.io/?https://github.com/hellogeraldblah/ICT2x01-p4-8/blob/whiteboxtest/codeception/codar-web/tests/_output/coverage/challengeManagement.php.html)
 - [Report Dashboard](https://htmlpreview.github.io/?https://raw.githubusercontent.com/hellogeraldblah/ICT2x01-p4-8/whiteboxtest/codeception/codar-web/tests/_output/coverage/dashboard.html).